 A common general definition of demisexuality states that "demisexuality is a sexual orientation in which a person feels sexually attracted to someone only after they've developed a close/strong emotional bond with them".[13]

-This means demisexuals can experience sexual attraction that is formed from a bond they share with another person.
+This means demisexuals can experience sexual attraction that is formed from a bond they share with another person.[1]
+It is also important to note that demisexuals might still feel romantic attraction.
+However, that's not always the case.

 How much demisexuals need to know about a person before they feel sexually attracted to them varies from person to person.
 There is no specific timeline on how long it takes, either.
 There is also no way to determine what qualifies as a close or strong bond, which can cause confusion.[3]

-Demisexuals can enjoy a person's presence or be attracted to some of their qualities without having an interest in dating them or building a romantic relationship with them.[14]
+Like any other sexual orientation, Demisexuals can enjoy a person's presence or be attracted to some of their qualities without having an interest in dating them or building a romantic relationship with them.[citation needed]

 After secondary sexual attraction is developed, demisexuals are not only aroused by personality traits.
 They also may or may not experience arousal or desire based on the physical traits of the persons they already experience secondary sexual attraction towards.[15][16]

-Another common misconception is that demisexuals disregard people's physical appearance.[citation needed] This confusion stems from the fact that demisexuals do not experience primary sexual attraction based on instantly available information, including appearance.
-However, demisexuals do experience aesthetic attraction and can have an aesthetic preference.[14]
-An aesthetic attraction is an attraction to another person's appearance that is not connected to any sexual or romantic desire;[20] it is so called because of its similarity to other aesthetic desires.[21]
+Demisexuals may experience aesthetic attraction and can have an aesthetic preference.[citation needed] An aesthetic attraction is an attraction to another person's appearance that is not connected to any sexual or romantic desire;[citation needed] it is so called because of its similarity to other aesthetic desires.[20]

 Demisexuals can be attracted to fictional characters.
-Demisexuals can also be attracted to a character played by an actor but experience no attraction towards the actor themself when out of character.[22]
+Demisexuals can also be attracted to a character played by an actor but experience no attraction towards the actor when out of character.[21]

-Demisexuality is a common theme (or trope) in romantic novels that has been termed 'compulsory demisexuality'.[30]
+Demisexuality is a common theme (or trope) in romantic novels that has been termed "compulsory demisexuality".[28]
 Within fictitious prose, the paradigm of sex being only truly pleasurable when the partners are in love is a trait commonly associated with female characters.
-The intimacy of the connection also allows for exclusivity to take place.[31][32]
+The intimacy of the connection also allows for exclusivity to take place.[29][30]